tom91136/polyregion/README.md

 also only supports OpenCL which may be a limiting factor.

 TornadoVM also operates on the Bytecode but introduces advanced optimisation passes by modifying the JVM itself.
-This is a significant restriction as TornadoVM will only work with specific versions of the JVM
+This is a significant restriction as TornadoVM will only work with specific versions of the JVM.

-Polyregion only uses features supported under the JavaSE specification (e.g JNI) and does not use any VM specific features.
+Polyregion only uses features supported under the JavaSE specification such as JNI and does not use any VM specific features.
 Currently, we have verified correct operation on common OpenJDK builds, GraalVM CE/EE, and also Eclipse OpenJ9.